It's easy to start your application today.

 - Courses highly recommended:

 - Additional courses for Prospective Electrical Engineering Students

-- Undergraduate or postgraduate research experience is highly desirable for admission to the PhD program, but not mandatory for the master's program.
+- Undergraduate or postgraduate research experience is highly desirable for admission to the PhD program.
 Letters of recommendation from research mentors are a particularly important part of the graduate application.
 Descriptions of previous research experience or future research goals in the personal statement portion of the application are also important in the admissions decision.

 - Selected qualified students residing in the U.S. may be invited to campus to interview with faculty and other students prior to or after being offered admission.